 Workshop 1: Data Manipulation and Analytics Using SAS EG (GAAPGS)

 September 10, 2015

 10:00 a.m. - 4:30 p.m.

-In this course attendees will learn to access their data, combine tables, compute new variables, explore data with simple statistics and graphs, and perform sophisticated statistical analysis with SAS Enterprise Guide.
+In this course attendees learned how to access their data, combine tables, compute new variables, explore data with simple statistics and graphs, and perform sophisticated statistical analysis with SAS Enterprise Guide.
 This course does not teach statistical concepts, but teaches how to use the tools in Enterprise Guide.
 This course is designed for users who are familiar with Windows and other software, such as Microsoft office or spreadsheet programs.
 No programming experience or SAS knowledge is required.
 Having completed an undergraduate course in statistics covering p-values, hypothesis testing, analysis of variance and regression is helpful, but not required.

 Workshop 2: Statistical Analysis Using SAS Studio (GASTSTU)

 September 11, 2015